-A drink might be helpful for someone experiencing anxiety in short term which is due to the chemical changes alcohol causes in the brain.
+A drink might be helpful for someone experiencing anxiety in the short term, which is due to the chemical changes’ alcohol causes in the brain.
 But these effects wear off very fast.
 Relying on alcohol to mask anxiety could also lead to a greater reliance on it to relax.
-A likely side-effect of this is the increased risk of building up a of tolerance to alcohol.
+A likely side effect of this is the increased risk of building up a tolerance to alcohol.

 Over time we will need to drink more alcohol to get the same feeling.
 And, in the medium to longer term, this pattern often leads to alcohol dependence.

-When we drink, we don’t always respond to all the cues around us.
+When we drink, we don’t always respond to all the surrounding cues.
 If we’re prone to anxiety and notice something that could be interpreted as threatening in the environment, there is a tendency to focus on that and miss the other less threatening – or neutral – information.

 To manage the stress and anxiety without drinking alcohol, you can try different relaxation strategies such as meditation, Yoga, breathing techniques etc.

-Let us know if you need to talk to somebody as we have psychologists and counselors to support you in this regard.
+Let us know if you need to talk to somebody, as we have psychologists and counsellors to support you in this regard.
 You can call us on 5911 7014 to get more information.